SidewaysPhoenix/Fallout-RPG/Testing/NPC_Leveler_Versions/NPC_Leveler_Phase_3_Legendar_Creature_Promotion.md

 		  upgrades[stat]--;

-		  // Refund promo first if this minus corresponds to promo spending. if (stat === "body_attr" && legendaryPromoBodySpent > 0) {
+		  // Refund promo first if this minus corresponds to promo spending if (stat === "body_attr" && legendaryPromoBodySpent > 0) {
 		    legendaryPromoBodySpent--;
 		    legendaryPromoAttrPoints++;